Hybrid Relay-Reflecting Intelligent Surface-Aided Wireless Communications: Opportunities, Challenges, and Future Perspectives: HR-RIS-assisted Wireless Systems

 \subsubsection{Dynamic HR-RIS}

 In a dynamic HR-RIS, the number and positions of the active elements are dynamically determined based on the CSI and the power budget available for active processing.
-To this end, the elements in HR-RIS can be dynamically activated/deactivated to serve as active/passive elements, respectively.
+To this end, the elements in HR-RISs can be dynamically activated/deactivated to serve as active/passive elements, respectively.
 For example, an element should be activated only if the power amplification enabled by this element can improve the system performance (i.e., the amplitude of its optimized coefficient is larger than unity); otherwise, it is deactivated to serve as a passive reflecting element.
+As a result, dynamic HR-RISs can guarantee to provide at least the same beamforming gains compared to passive RISs of the same physical size.
 A dynamic HR-RIS is equipped with a few RF-PA chains, each of which can be turned on/off corresponding to the relaying/reflecting mode of the HR-RIS element \cite{nguyen2021hybrid}.
 More specifically, the elements of HR-RISs can dynamically connect to the RF-PA chains via a switching network as illustrated in Fig. \ref{fig_HR-RIS_architecture}(b).

-Compared with fixed HR-RISs, dynamic HR-RISs can achieve higher active processing gains as the instantaneous architecture can adapt to the channel conditions for a better exploitation of the diversity gain.
+Compared with fixed HR-RISs, dynamic HR-RISs can achieve higher active processing gains as the highly flexible architecture can adapt to the channel conditions for a better exploitation of the potential diversity gain.
 In addition, if some of the active elements are unable to amplify the incident signals due to hardware failure or limited power budget, they can be deactivated to serve as conventional passive reflecting elements, resulting in a higher passive beamforming gain and lower power consumption.
 However, these advantages of HR-RISs come at the cost of a more complicated architecture and more complex operation compared with their counterparts in fixed HR-RISs.